peterroelants/linux_machine_ansible/README.md

 Here the [`ansible-playbook`](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) command will run `local_peter.yml` with a local connection to the localhost defined in `./inventory`.
 `--ask-become-pass` is used to get the sudo password for when downstream setup scripts need this.

+NOTE: If you have a git repo that is accessible it should also be possible to run ansible and pull the git repo directly from a url.

 ### Pre-setup